paragonie/paseto/docs/RFC/paseto.md

 After initialization, proceed through the ChaCha rounds as usual.

-Once the 20 ChaCha rounds have completed, the first 128 bits and last 128 bits of the keystream (both little-endian) are concatenated, and this 256-bit subkey is returned.
+Once the 20 ChaCha rounds have been completed, the first 128 bits and last 128 bits of the keystream (both little-endian) are concatenated, and this 256-bit subkey is returned.